aws/codecatalyst-blueprints/README.md

-### Development
+## Set Up

-We highly recommend you use VSCODE.
-This repo is set up to link stuff properly when using VScode.
+We highly recommend you use [vscode](https://code.visualstudio.com/).
+This repo is set up to link things properly when using VScode.
+Although plugins also exist for vimlords.

 We recommend adding this to your `~/.bash_profile`